 Jan Garden Castro, Art Historian and Critic

-Cope is the Director of Development and Programs Manager for the International Studio & Curatorial Program (ISCP) in Brooklyn, NY, where she oversees fundraising and curates public art commissions.
+Cope is the Director of Development and Programs Manager at ISCP, where she oversees fundraising and develops commissions of new work in the public realm.
 Independent of her work at ISCP, she has curated events at Issue Project Room and Sunview Luncheonette.
-Cope has lectured at Pratt Institute and Parsons, is a current member of ArtTable, and is on the Times Square Arts Curatorial Committee.
-She holds a BA degree in Visual Arts from Oberlin College with a minor in African American studies and an MFA degree in Performance and Interactive Media Arts from Brooklyn College.
+Cope has lectured at Pratt Institute and Parsons, and is a current member of ArtTable where she served as NY Chapter Program co-chair for the past two years.
+She holds a B.A. degree in visual arts from Oberlin College with a minor in African American studies and an MFA degree in Performance and Interactive Media Arts from Brooklyn College.

-Image: Doctor’s Hours, September 2016, Photo Credit: Priscilla Son for NYFA
+Images: Spanish Doctor’s Hours, 2016, Photo Credit: Amy Aronoff